 “A study released this summer found that a third of people are avoiding the news entirely,” the broadcaster said in a statement.
 “More than 70% of them blamed Brexit, saying they were too frustrated over the political debate surrounding it.”

-In the end events overtook the channel (very briefly the government failed in its attempt to get the bill through parliament, there is a general election to be held on 12 December, and the latest Brexit deadline has been pushed back to 31 January 2020).
+In the end events overtook the channel (very briefly the government failed in its attempt to get the bill through parliament, a general election was held on 12 December which returned a Brexit-backing Tory majority, and the latest Brexit deadline has been pushed back to 31 January 2020).

 But the broadcast industry will probably sympathise with the frustration evident in the survey.
 Political viewpoints aside — and in the language of Brexit, the media industry is a staunch ‘Remainer’ with 67% saying they wanted to stay within the EU before the referendum was held — the tumult and uncertainty caused by the ongoing process has at the very least been bad for business.